Pratibha607/Bitespeed_Backend/README.md

 ## 📬 Problem Statement

-You're given a table that stores customer contact information (email, phone number).
+we're given a table that stores customer contact information (email, phone number).
 Multiple entries may exist for the same user.
 You need to:

 - Identify if a given contact is new or already exists.
 - Merge contacts into a unified identity.